-Habitat: Prairie Rattlesnakes can be found in grasslands, prairies, alpine meadows, and spruce forests throughout their range where they are often associated with rocky outcrops or prairie dog towns, which provide cover and are where individuals overwinter.
+Habitat: Prairie Rattlesnakes occur in grasslands, prairies, and spruce forests throughout their range and are often associated with rocky outcrops or prairie dog towns.

-South Dakota Range: Prairie Rattlesnakes are abundant and frequently encountered throughout western South Dakota (west of the Missouri River).
-Few isolated records of individuals also occur along the Missouri River in southeastern South Dakota, but likely represent translocated individuals rather than established populations.
+South Dakota Distribution: Prairie Rattlesnakes are abundant and frequently encountered throughout western South Dakota and lands around the Missouri River.
+Isolated records in eastern South Dakota may represent accidental introductions rather than established populations.

-South Dakota Status: This species is not listed by the South Dakota Game, Fish and Parks.
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.

 Remarks: The Prairie Rattlesnake is the state’s only snake that can be dangerous to people.
 Contrary to popular belief, you cannot age a rattlesnake by counting the number of segments on the rattle.
 Rattles gain segments every time the snake sheds its skin, which can be multiple times per year, and segments can become brittle, crack, and break off.
 It is commonly believed that juvenile rattlesnakes are more dangerous than adults due to their inability to control the amount of venom that they inject; however, there is no evidence to support this claim.
 Prairie Rattlesnakes were likely more common in southeastern South Dakota prior to agricultural development in the region.